RedHatInsights/catalog-api/README.md

 export MANAGEIQ_PORT=3000
 ```

-If the topology inventory requires authentication (ie in dev), basic authentication is supported via these variables.
+If the catalog inventory requires authentication (ie in dev), basic authentication is supported via these variables.
 They won't be read in unless :
 ```
 export DEV_USERNAME=myuser
 export DEV_PASSWORD=password